atata-framework/atata.io/upgrade/to-atata-2.md

 ---
 layout: article
-title: Migrating to Atata v2
+title: Upgrade to Atata 2
-description: How to migrate to Atata v2 considering breaking changes.
+description: How to upgrade to Atata 2 considering breaking changes.
+redirect_from:
+  - /tutorials/migrating-to-atata-v2/
 ---

 {{ page.description }}
 {:.lead}

-## First Steps
+## First steps

 The first migration step is to ensure or upgrade your Atata to v1.14.0.
 Then fix all Atata warnings telling that some class/member is obsolete, as those items should be removed in v2.

-## Atata Targeting Only .NET Standard 2.0
+## Atata targeting only .NET Standard 2.0

 The Atata package now targets .NET Standard 2.0, which supports .NET 5+, .NET Framework 4.6.1+ and .NET Core/Standard 2.0+.